glowform/reproducible-research/README.md

 ## Annoucements
 (QF) 19.02.2024 - Classes moved to another date: 13.03.2024 18:30 \
-(DS) 29.02.2024 - Classes moved to another date: tbd
+(DS) 29.02.2024 - Classes moved to another date: tbd (DS) We need to move 28.04 due to rector hours: tbd

 ## Assignments